 Welcoming 2018 with an affordable 18 year old single malt from one of the most famous distilleries in the world…

 Born in Dufftown in 1839, William Grant spent much of his youth working on the family farm.
 Then, in 1886, at the age of 27, he struck out on his own and gained employment as a clerk at Mortlach distillery.
-However, during his 20 years with the business, Grant began to foster notions of creating his very own distillery and in 1886, his destiny came calling…
+During his 20 years with the business, Grant began to foster notions of creating his very own distillery and in 1886, his destiny came calling…

 Grant had worked hard to save what money he could over his professional life so when he heard that Cardhu distillery was up for sale, he wasn’t about to let the opportunity pass him by.
 Cardhu was stripped of its equipment and Grant immediately got to work on constructing his own distillery in a field to the north of Dufftown.
-A burn from the River Fiddich provided all the water he needed and spirit ran from the Glenfiddich stills for the very first time on Christmas Day of 1887.
+A burn from the River Fiddich provided all the water he needed and spirit finally ran from his stills for the very first time on Christmas Day of 1887.